 - You should be offered a named nurse as a primary point of contact.
-All nurses attending your home will have company issued identification. - All communications (written, face-to-face, telephone, email or web based) will be timely, appropriate and effective. - The nurse will be smart in appearance, courteous and respectful, and will be fully aware of the HPN service that you are receiving, and will perform the necessary clinical procedures in the room of your choice. - Any nursing staff attending your home will be fully competent in the procedures and protocols of your HPN centre. - The nursing staff will respect your home and will wear shoe covers if requested. - All nursing staff will have undergone a satisfactory Disclosure and Barring Service (DBS) check. - Any information transferred between you (or your guardian/parent), HPN centre and homecare company will be kept confidential at all times.
+All nurses attending your home will have company issued identification. - All communications (written, face-to-face, telephone, email or web based) will be timely, appropriate and effective. - The visiting nurse will be smart in appearance, courteous and respectful, and will be fully aware of the HPN service that you are receiving, and perform the procedures in the room of your choice. - Any nursing staff attending your home will be fully competent in the procedures and protocols outlined in the framework competencies, national unified PN procedure and your HPN centre's instructions. - The nursing staff will respect your home and will wear shoe covers if requested. - All nursing staff will have undergone a satisfactory Disclosure and Barring Service (DBS) check. - Any information transferred between you (or your guardian/parent), HPN centre and homecare company will be kept confidential at all times.
 All healthcare providers must comply with Information Governance requirements set down in law. - All nurses have a responsibility to safeguard patients in their care and to share any concerns they may have with you, and if deemed necessary, formally report their concerns to your local safeguarding team.